RROxford/new-theme/_pages/people.md

 permalink: /people/
 type: page
 ---
+---

-In line with its cross-disciplinary remit, RROx is run by a Steering Group with representation from the four academic Divisions of the University of Oxford.
+In line with its cross-disciplinary remit, RROx is run by a [Steering Group](/all_groups#SteeringGroup) with representation from the four academic Divisions of the University of Oxford.
 Steering Group members span all career stages, from DPhil student to senior professor.